-- strong links with architectural practices providing some students with the opportunity for placements, and we support others in seeking work experience
+- strong links with architectural practices providing some students with the opportunity for placements

 *Source: HESA Destinations of Leavers from Higher Education (DLHE) Survey 2013/14.
 July 2015, compared to full university status HEI’s for full time study first Undergraduate degree leavers.

 Architectural Technology BSc (Hons) is accredited by the Chartered Institute of Architectural Technologists (CIAT).
-Full accreditation was gained in June 2013.
-This ensures that our students are currently eligible for CIAT student membership, and are exempt from some modules required in the Professional and Occupational Performance record.
+This means that you will be eligible for CIAT student membership and will be exempt from some modules that are required in the Professional and Occupational Performance record.
 Please see the CIAT website for information.